raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 --- abstract

-This document defines a new Session Signaling Opcode used to communicate persistent "per-session" operations, expressed using type-length-value (TLV) syntax, and defines an initial set of TLVs used to manage session timeouts and termination.
+This document defines a new Session Signaling OPCODE used to communicate persistent "per-session" operations, expressed using type-length-value (TLV) syntax, and defines an initial set of TLVs used to manage session timeouts and termination.
 This mechanism is intended to reduce the overhead of existing “per-packet” signaling mechanisms with “per-message” semantics as well as defining new signaling operations not defined in EDNS(0).